Jiad11/aida/README.md

 The application will boot up and make itself available on port 8080.

-The application requires a MySQL database named spring_guestbook to exist with a username of "username" and a password of "password".
+The application requires a MySQL database named Mobile_service to exist with a username of "username" and a password of "password".
 You can change the database name, IP address, username and password by editing the application.properties file.